madaster/madaster.github.io/gb/en/knowledge-base/enrichment.md

 2. Link elements according to your own **Matching Rules** and save these rules for future automatic mapping.
 You decide whether to link based on the material name <u>OR</u> the type name <u>OR</u> the IFC type <u>OR EVEN</u> a combination of several criteria.

     > Note: Using the drop-down list on the right, you can choose whether to save this rule for future use – either for this specific object or for the entire account.
 The second option is useful if your projects are frequently modelled in the same way.

     > Note: By checking the last box you can also include elements that are already linked.

 3. Link all elements **mapped to a specific product**.

-> Note: Select this option if, for example, you wish to replace a product with a more environmentally friendly or circular alternative.
+    > Note: Select this option if, for example, while planning you wish to replace a product with a more environmentally friendly or circular alternative or while building a former planned product is replaced by another.

 <figure><img src="/assets/images/knowledgebase/Search criteria.png" alt="Options in the manual mapping process incl. matching rules."><figcaption>Options in the manual mapping process incl. matching rules.</figcaption></figure>